Separability vs. robustness of Orlicz spaces: financial and economic perspectives: Introduction

 \section{Introduction}

 Since the beginning of this century, the simultaneous consideration of families of prior distributions instead of a single probability measure has become of fundamental importance for the risk assessment of financial positions.
 In this context, one often speaks of \textit{model uncertainty} or \textit{ambiguity}, where the uncertainty is modeled by a set $\CP$ of probability measures.
 Especially after the subprime mortgage crisis, the desire for mathematical models based on \textit{nondominated} families of priors arose: no single reference probability measure can be chosen which determines whether an event is deemed certain or negligible.
-To date, the most prominent example for a model consisting of a nondominated set of probability distributions is a Brownian motion with uncertain volatility, the so-called $G$-Brownian motion, cf.\ Peng~\cite{PengG, MR2474349}.\footnote{~More precisely, the resulting measures are mutually singular.} The latter is intimately related to the theory of second order backward stochastic differential equations, cf. Cheridito et al.~\cite{MR2319056}, and an extensive strand of literature has formed around this model.
-Another seminal contribution to nondominated sets of priors is Bouchard \& Nutz~\cite{BN}.
+Beside the seminal contribution of \cite{BN}, the to date most prominent example of a model involving nondominated uncertainty is a Brownian motion with uncertain volatility, the so-called $G$-Brownian motion, cf.\ \cite{PengG}.\footnote{~More precisely, the resulting measures are mutually singular.} The latter is intimately related to the theory of second-order backward stochastic differential equations, cf.\ \cite{MR2319056}.
+An extensive strand of literature has formed around this model.